r-spatial/dtwSat/cran-comments.md

 * build_win() latex compilation error:

 I have successfully built and compiled the latex of the vignette using a personal Windows machine.
 However, 'build_win' gives an error while compiling the latex of vignette.
-The error message given by the server is unclear for me:
+The error message given by the server is unclear to me:

     * checking re-building of vignette outputs ...
 WARNING